 Admissions, Professional Memberships, Publications and Speaking Engagements

 Raj is admitted to practice in California and Massachusetts.

 Raj is a member of the Executive Committee of the USC Tax Institute.
 He is also a member of the Tax Advisory Group of the Investment Company Institute and the Government Relations Committee and Federal Tax Subcommittee of the National Association of Real Estate Investment Trusts.
 Raj has co-chaired the Practising Law Institute (PLI) annual Finance for Lawyers and Other Professionals seminar and is a past chair of the American Bar Association (ABA) Tax Section Investment Management Committee.
 He has authored numerous articles and speaks for the ABA, American Law Institute, NYU Federal Tax Institute, PLI and USC Tax Institute.

 Raj is an avid cyclist.
-He will participate in the 2019 AIDS/LifeCycle Ride, a 545-mile/7-day bike ride from San Francisco to Los Angeles to raise funds for the life-saving services offered by the San Francisco AIDS Foundation and the Los Angeles LGBT Center and has completed the Pan-Mass Challenge, an approximate 200-mile/2-day ride through central Massachusetts to the tip of Cape Cod to raise funds for the Dana Farber Cancer Institute.
+He has completed the 2019 AIDS/LifeCycle Ride, a 545-mile/7-day bike ride from San Francisco to Los Angeles to raise funds for the life-saving services offered by the San Francisco AIDS Foundation and the Los Angeles LGBT Center, and the Pan-Mass Challenge, a 200-mile/2-day ride through central Massachusetts to the tip of Cape Cod to raise funds for the Dana Farber Cancer Institute.